helsbels-del/the-village-bookshelf/TESTING.md

 ## Screenshots

-🖼️ Screenshots for all responsive breakpoints, features, and validation results are available in the `/static/images` folder and referenced in the [README.md](README.md).
+Screenshots for all responsive breakpoints, features, and validation results are available in the `/static/images` folder and referenced below or in the [README.md](README.md).

 ### Responsive Layout